ameliegruel/EvData/README.md

 - ```nb``` (int, optional): number of events to keep in the first ones present in the sample
 - ```nb_train``` (int, optional): number of samples to keep in train
 - ```nb_test``` (int, optional): number of samples to keep in test

+## Generate new event data

+### Create duo of event samples
+The function ```get``` of the script ```createDuo.py``` takes two event samples as input then combines those two, alternating them according to a certain shift ; thus creating a new rectangular event sample where the two initial samples will appear alternatively in two difference places, overlapping over time.
+The output sample keeps the same height but doubles the original width.

+### Create trio of event samples
+The function ```get``` of the script ```createTrio.py``` takes three event samples as input then combines those three, alternating them according to a certain shift ; thus creating a new rectangular event sample where the two initial samples will appear alternatively in three different place, overlapping over time.
+The argument ```shape```, either "line" or "square", determines wether the samples will be added on a line (outputing a sample with the same original height but a tripled width) ; or in a square (outputing a sample with doubled height and width).
+Some examples are given in the main part of the script.